SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 ![](./images/image19.png)

-(14) The header area now stays in display mode when in edit mode.
+(14) The header area now stays in display mode when the object page is in edit mode.

 (15) Click ![](./images/image22.png)to switch back to display mode.